-In January 1998, through the Information Technology Project (ITP), Clayton State University became one of the first public universities in the nation to require all of its students to have and use notebook computers.
+In 1998, through the Information Technology Project (ITP), Clayton State University became one of the first public universities in the nation to require all of its students to have and use notebook computers.
 This innovative and exciting approach to learning has been dubbed “ubiquitous mobile computing.”
 Electronic communication between faculty and students and among students has become the normal way of doing business at Clayton State University.
-Over the past three years, ITP has developed into an unqualified success in its most important measure -- the improvement of the learning and teaching process.
-Indeed, a recent survey of students and faculty found that more than three-quarters of them believed that ITP had enhanced learning at Clayton State.
-Clayton State is proud that ITP has won wide recognition, including a “Pioneer Award” from the national Conference on Ubiquitous Computing.
+Over the past five years, ITP has developed into an unqualified success in its most important measure -- the improvement of the teaching and learning process.

 Notebook Computer Policy

 For hardware and software specifications and additional details, go to the University's ITP Choice website (www.clayton.edu and click ITP-Choice).

 Academic advisors, usually faculty members in the program, are available for each of the programs of study offered by the University.
 Advisement is optional or required depending on major and/or stage of program.
 In addition, students who have not selected a program of study will be assisted in the Office of Counseling & Career Services.
 Students required to take Learning Support classes must be advised by a Center for Academic Assistance advisor regardless of major.